solid/web-access-control-spec/README.md

 set this sensibly, and to warn users that some systems may not update their ACL, and therefore yield unexpected results.

+Servers that evaluate authorizations to grant or deny access to resources and uses an ACL cache, must ensure that the ACL cache uses a current authorization even in the case that `dc:valid` has been set to a future date.

 ### HTTP caching implementation